IbrahimBakry/Control-of-Quadracopter-under-Disturbed-Motion-Utilizing-Nonlinear-Observers/README.md

 ### **Key Contributions** 🎯
 1. **Model Adaptation**:
-   - Built upon the **OS4 Quadrotor model** from EPFL, modifying it for our control system.
+   - Built upon the basic **OS4 Quadrotor model** from EPFL, modifying it for our control system.
    - Used **nonlinear dynamic inversion** to simplify PID controller design without linearizing the model.

 2. **Observer Design**: